How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

 Candidates will serve as frontline support for the technology needs of the Michigan Medicine community.
-This includes phone support, web & email requests, and some at the-elbow customer service.
-Candidates will be expected to perform information gathering,troubleshooting, and documentation, hopefully ending in successful incident resolution.
+This includes phone support, online requests, and some at-the-elbow customer service.
+Candidates will be expected to perform information gathering, troubleshooting, and documentation, hopefully ending in successful incident resolution.
+Candidates will also participate in value-added workgroups and non-customer service tasks to improve IT support, such as maintaining the knowledgebase, attending team meetings, and working with other service delivery teams.
+Candidates may also be asked to perform other duties as assigned.

-Successful candidates should be familiar with the following technologies:
+Successful candidates should be familiar with, or demonstrate the capacity to learn, the following technologies:

 - Windows and Mac OS desktops and laptops